trueos/pcbsd/docs/desktops.rst

 Window Maker
 ============

-`Window Maker <http://www.windowmaker.info/>`_ is a light-weight window manager that was designed to reproduce the elegant look and feel of the
+The `Window Maker window manager <http://www.windowmaker.info/>`_ is light-weight and designed to reproduce the elegant look and feel of the
 `NEXTSTEP <http://en.wikipedia.org/wiki/Nextstep>`_ user interface.

 Figure 6.16a shows a screenshot of Window Maker running on PC-BSD®.
 In this example, the user launched the "Application" menu by right-clicking an area of